Millions of cicadas set to emerge after 17 years

 There are many different species of cicada.

-The members of Brood 10 are distinguished by their red eyes, black bodies about an inch long, and bright orange veins in their wings.
+The members of the about-to-emerge cicada Brood 10 are distinguished by their red eyes, black bodies (about an inch long), and bright orange veins in their wings.

 “The adults, when they emerge, their main goal is to mate and lay eggs,” said Swink.